Research Paper Notes Fill-In Template — How to Use It

 1. Print a stack or open in a tablet note app (GoodNotes / OneNote / iPadOS).

-4. File scanned pages into your Research Paper Archive in Drive or your Research_Log sheet.
+3. File scanned pages into your Research Paper Archive in Drive or your Research Log sheet.

-5. Link each entry with a matching ID in your Google Sheet database.
+4. Link each entry with a matching ID in your Google Sheet database.
+Coming soon.

 💾 Download the Template